-Council Plans Capital Renewal and Replacement projects, in consultation with the Councillors and Community, to meet levels of service objects and minimise infrastructure service risks by:
+Council Plans Capital Renewal and Replacement projects, in consultation with the Council and Community, to meet Community levels of service objectives and minimise infrastructure service risks.
+This process, post the approval of the SAMP is managed as part of the Capital Works Engagement Framework, through which Council:

-We will plan capital renewal and replacement projects to meet level of service objectives and minimise infrastructure service risks by:
+Plans capital renewal and replacement projects to meet Community level of service objectives and minimise infrastructure service risks by:

-- Planning and scheduling renewal projects to deliver the defined level of service in the most efficient manner - Consult with the Community and Elected members to during the scoping for all capital renewal and replacement projects to identify: - the service delivery 'deficiency', present risk and optimum time for renewal/replacement - the project objectives to rectify the deficiency - the range of options, estimated capital and life cycle costs for each option that could address the service deficiency - and evaluate the options against evaluation criteria adopted by Council/Board, and - select the best option to be included in capital renewal program. - Using optimal renewal methods (cost of renewal is less than replacement) wherever possible - Maintain a current infrastructure risk register for assets and service risks associated with providing services from infrastructure assets and reporting Very High and High risks and Residual risks after treatment to management and Council/Board
+- Planning and scheduling renewal projects to deliver the defined level of service in the most efficient manner - Consult with the Community and Elected members to during the scoping and Design for - all capital renewal and replacement projects to identify: - the service delivery 'expectation with respect to capacity or function', present risk and optimum time for renewal/ replacement

-- Review current and required skills base and implement workforce training and development to meet required construction and renewal needs - Maintain a current hierarchy of critical assets and capital renewal treatments and timings required - Review management of capital renewal and replacement activities to ensure we are obtaining best value for resources used.
+- the project objectives to rectify the loss of function or capacity - the range of options, estimated capital and life cycle costs for each option that could address the service deficiency - and evaluate the options against evaluation criteria adopted by Council/ Board, and - select the best option to be included in capital renewal program. - Using optimal renewal methods (cost of renewal is less than replacement) wherever possible - Maintain a current infrastructure risk register for assets and service risks associated with providing services from infrastructure assets and reporting Very High and High risks and Residual risks after treatment to management and Council/Board - Review current and required skills base and implement workforce training - and development to meet required construction and renewal needs - Maintain a current hierarchy of critical assets and capital renewal treatments and timings required - Review management of capital renewal and replacement activities - to ensure we are obtaining best value for resources used.